Attio stores the deal; Fasrad fills it — reads the thread, updates the record, drafts the follow-up, and books the meeting itself.

 Attio gives you a flexible place to store deals and contacts; Fasrad reads the thread, updates the contact, drafts the follow-up, and books the meeting on its own.

-Attio is a genuinely well-built CRM.
-Its data model is the cleanest in the category — flexible objects, real relationships between records, fast filtering, and a UI that doesn't fight you.
-If your team lives in a CRM and wants the records to bend to how you actually sell, Attio is one of the best picks available.
+Attio is a well-built CRM.
+Its data model is flexible — custom objects, real relationships between records, fast filtering, and a UI that doesn't fight you.
+It's a place a sales team can shape records to how they sell.

 But Attio is still a system of record that a human keeps current.
 Someone reads the email, decides it matters, opens the contact, types what happened, sets a reminder, and writes the reply.
 Attio makes those steps pleasant.
 It does not take them for you.
 Fasrad starts from the other end: it has its own inbox, reads the incoming thread, logs the interaction against the contact, and drafts the reply that references what was actually said — before you've opened anything.